 Professor Jim Griffin’s research page

 I am Professor of Statistics at the School of Mathematics, Statistics and Actuarial Science, University of Kent.
+Information on my research papers is available from Google scholar.
 My contact details are here and my interests are:

 Bayesian nonparametric methods including slice sampling for posterior simulation and the construction of dependent nonparametric priors.